 In the words of Julia Childs, “With enough butter, anything is good.”

-adds to a meal.
-Butter has been used as a spread and a cooking fat for centuries, and is an important edible fat in regions like Northern America and Northern Europe where cattle are the primary dairy animals.
+Undoubtedly, a little butter can elevate any meal.
+Whether spread on paranthas, simple toast, or added to soups and gravies, it brings a rich flavour and texture that’s hard to match.
+Used as both a spread and a cooking fat for centuries, it remains an important edible fat in regions like North America and Northern Europe, where cattle are the primary dairy animals.

 Caveat Emptor